networkx/nx-guides/content/applications/hantavirus.md

 Now we have our transmission network!
 Note however that we had to make some assumptions related to the "possible transmissions", represented by the yellow arrows in figure 1B.
-In the first row of the image, we see that any one of patients 2 through 6 could've been the source of transmission to patient 10.
+In the first row of the image, we see that any one of patients `2` through `6` could've been the source of transmission to patient `10`.
-From the supplementary material of the paper, we know that patient 10 was an administrator in a healthcare center through which all 5 of these patients passed.
+From the supplementary material of the paper, we know that patient `10` was an administrator in a healthcare center through which all 5 of these patients passed.
-For now, we dealt with this ambiguity by arbitrarily assigining the transmission from one of the patients in the group (patient 2 in this case) to patient 10.
+For now, we dealt with this ambiguity by arbitrarily assigining the transmission from one of the patients in the group (patient `2` in this case) to patient `10`.
-Similarly, there are possible transmissions between patients within subgroups later on in the outbreak (cf. patients 20 and 31).
+Similarly, there are possible transmissions between patients within subgroups later on in the outbreak (cf. patients `20` and `31`).
-Again, for now we've chosen to ignore these possible transmissions when constructing our graph.
+For now we've chosen to ignore these possible transmissions.
 We will investigate alternatives later on in the tutorial.

 Also note that we've chosen to represent the network as a `DiGraph` - i.e. to